Pi Kappa Delta

+Pi Kappa Delta (ΠΚΔ) is an American honor society and organization for intercollegiate debaters, public speakers, and instructors teaching speech, debate, and oral communication.
+Established in 1913, the organization is the oldest debating society in the country.
+PKD influenced the formation of the National Forensic League, the emergence of national forensic tournaments, and the development of new formats for debate.
+More than 60,000 individuals have been initiated into PKD.
+Active chapters are located on more than 200 college and university campuses.

+History

+Phi Kappa Delta was stablished in 1913 at Ottawa University as an honor society and organization for intercollegiate debaters, public speakers, and instructors teaching speech, debate, and oral communication.
+It is the oldest debating society in the United States.
+PKD influenced the formation of the National Forensic League, the emergence of national forensic tournaments, and the development of new formats for debate.

-Pi Kappa Delta, or PKD, encourages the education of articulate citizens through a three part focus: the commitment to and promotion of ethical, humane and inclusive communication and educational practices; the commitment to and promotion of professional development of forensics educators; and the commitment to and promotion of comprehensive forensics programming.
+The society encourages the education of articulate citizens through a three part focus: the commitment to and promotion of ethical, humane and inclusive communication and educational practices; the commitment to and promotion of professional development of forensics educators; and the commitment to and promotion of comprehensive forensics programming.

 More than 60,000 men and women have been initiated into PKD.
-Active chapters are located on more than 200 college and university campuses.
-Schools in PKD range in size from some of the largest universities to some of the smaller liberal arts colleges, teaching colleges, and church related colleges.

-Programs and Initiatives
+Symbols

+Pi Kappa Delta's motto is "The Art of Persuasion, Beautiful and Just".
+Its colors are Cardinal red and white.
+However, when used for academic cords or stoles, Cardinal red and slate grey are substituted.
+Its flower is the yellow daffodil.

+Activities

-National Convention
+National convention

-PKD sponsors a National Convention every other year at which time the business of the organization is conducted along with an annual national tournament in individual events and debate.
+PKD sponsors a national convention every other year at which time the business of the organization is conducted along with an annual national tournament in individual events and debate.
 Competition is open to all undergraduate students who are members of PKD.
-Competitors who place highly enough in competition at this tournament earn points toward qualifying for the American Forensic Association National Individual Events Tournament and competing for a national championship.
+Competitors who place highly enough in competition at this tournament earn points toward qualifying for the American Forensic Association National Speech Tournament and competing for a national championship.
 This tournament can justifiably be considered a "team" tournament because both individual events and debate points add up to create the final sweepstakes total for a school.
 Quite often, PKD sponsors experimental events at the National Tournament.